VictorDrijkoningen/auto-update-esphome/README.md

 -e MODE="selenium" or "socket" (socket work is not yet completed!)

+-e USERNAME="your esphome instance username" (leave empty if no authentication)

 -e PASSWORD="your esphome instance password" (leave empty if no authentication)

--e USERNAME="your esphome instance username" (leave empty if no authentication)
+-e SCREENSHOT_LOG="TRUE"